scar7things/Link-Security-Checker/README.md

 # Link-Security-Checker

-i'm still working and testing on this project , reach out
+i'm still working and testing on this project , feel free

  ...